Beyond the bench

 Why Systems Innovation?

 Our global challenges today – climate change, ecological degradation, energy blindness, food security, COVID-19, the cost of living crisis, and social inequality – cannot be understood in isolation.
-They are interdependent and interconnected ‘systemic’ issues that, according to leading systems theorist, Fritjof Capra, ‘can ultimately be seen as just different facets of one single crisis, which is largely a crisis of perception’.
+They are interdependent and interconnected ‘systemic’ issues that, according to leading systems theorist, Fritjof Capra, these fundamental drivers ‘can ultimately be seen as just different facets of one single crisis, which is largely a crisis of perception’ (for a deep dive into this, check out .
 He goes on to mention how our modern mechanistic worldview, is inadequate for dealing with the the major problems of our times.
 In the past few years, these interrelated crises have come to be known as multifaceted manifestations of the metacrisis.
-This term, ‘metacrisis’ refers to the convergence of multiple crises, such as environmental degradation, economic instability, social inequality, and political fragmentation, that compound and amplify one another, resulting in a systemic, existential threat to not just our future, but to the future of all complex life.
-As Jonathan Rowson describes in his essay Taste the Pickle, the metacrisis is not just a collection of problems but an intricate entanglement of underlying systemic failures, requiring us to ‘taste’ and acknowledge the bitter complexity of the pickle that we’re in before we can address it.

 Similarly, the work of Daniel Schmachtenberger (another galaxy brain at the forefront of making sense of our collective coordination failures) highlights the inadequacy of conventional problem-solving frameworks in the face of such deep complexity.
 He emphasises the need for a consilience-based approach, coupled with and collaborative, multi-sectoral approaches to create lasting solutions.
 These crises require a shift from traditional, narrow concepts of innovation to a broader, systemic approach, ensuring we move away from Naive to Authentic Progress.
-Systems innovation stresses the importance of interconnectedness, collaboration, and adaptability, making it essential for addressing the root causes of the metacrisis, rather than just its symptoms.
+Systems innovation stresses the importance of interconnectedness, collaboration, and adaptability, making it essential for addressing the root causes of the metacrisis rather than just its symptoms.

 The Griffith Centre for Systems Innovation and Life-Ennobling Economics